-Reserves are needed to ensure that there remains enough liquidity to pay staff and suppliers during times where cash flow fluctuates, to cover the value of our illiquid assets, as a set-aside to mitigate the financial risks, such as unforeseen interruptions to operations, as a set-aside to cover possible shortfalls in budgeted income,
+Reserves are needed to ensure that there remains enough liquidity to pay our staff and suppliers during times where cash flow fluctuates, to cover the value of our illiquid assets, to mitigate the financial risks we face such as unforeseen interruptions to operations, to cover possible shortfalls in budgeted income, and to ensure that we can meet our planned spending commitments during the years ahead.

-Bliss Scotland does not intend to build up significant reserves, but the parent charity, Bliss, has approved a new Reserves Policy during the year, which takes a risk-based approach to ensuring reserves are appropriate for the activities for the full Bliss group.
+Bliss Scotland does not intend to build up significant reserves, but the parent charity, Bliss, has a Reserves Policy which takes a risk-based approach to ensuring reserves are appropriate for the activities for the full Bliss group.